A woman moving forward as healthy food, a bed, a journal, and hearts float around her

 Diet

-The second thing I had to change was my diet and being more aware of what foods I was putting into my body.
+The second thing I had to change was my diet, and to be more aware of what foods I was putting into my body.
 Obesity is a significant cause of liver disease.
-At the time of my diagnosis, I was very overweight and a diabetic, so my need to lose weight was already needed.
-I cut out bread, chocolate, sweets, fizzy drinks, etc. I started eating healthy foods that help detox your liver.
+At the time of my diagnosis, I was very overweight and had diabetes, so my need to lose weight was already urgent.
+I cut out bread, chocolate, sweets, and fizzy drinks.
+I started eating healthy foods that help detox your liver.
 For example, lots of salad, vegetables, garlic, and walnuts are good for reducing fatty liver.

 Exercise

-What are some ways you've managed your NASH?
+What are some ways you've managed your liver disease?
 Share them below!

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.